TonikX/ITMO_ICT_WebDevelopment_2023-2024/students/K33392/Tran_Duc_Minh/laboratory_work_2/race_scoreboard/race/docs/models.md

 - `comment_content` (TextField): The content of the comment.
 - `comment_type` (CharField with choices): Choices for different comment types.
 - `rating` (PositiveIntegerField with max value validation to 10): Rating for the comment.

-These models represent the structure of your Django application and define the relationships between different entities within your project.